kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

-estimators that are the result of hyperparameter tuning, starting with few iterations where we check the resulting rmse values and building up to using as many iterations that our hardware can handle within a reasonable duration of no more than 5 minutes give or take or stop adding more iterations to the hyper parameter optimization procedure, if rmse values stop improving despite increasing the number of iterations.
+estimators that are the result of hyperparameter tuning, starting with few iterations where we check the resulting rmse values and building up to using as many iterations that our hardware can handle within a reasonable duration of no more than 5 minutes give or take or stop adding more iterations to the hyperparameter optimization procedure, if rmse values stop improving despite increasing the number of iterations.

 ## RandomForestRegressor Optimization

-Using a manually created test harness, the rmse values for each iteration on the training and validation set are appended to list `m_rmsel` and `m_rmselv` respectively and it is these lists that are returned by the function.
+Using a manually created test harness, the rmse values for each iteration on the training and validation set are appended to list `m_rmsel` and `m_rmselv` respectively, and it is these lists that are returned by the function.

 ```python